Mustafa I: Early life

-Mustafa was born around 1600 in the Topkapi Palace.
-He was son of Sultan Mehmed III and Halime Sultan, an Abkhazian concubine.
+Mustafa was born in 1601 or 1602 in the Topkapi Palace.
+He was son of Sultan Mehmed III and Halime Hatun, an Abkhazian concubine.

-Before 1603 it was customary for an Ottoman Sultan to have his brothers executed shortly after ascending the throne, (Mustafa's father Mehmed III had executed 19 of his own brothers).
+Before 1603 it was customary for an Ottoman Sultan to have his brothers executed shortly after ascending the throne, (Mustafa's father Mehmed III had executed his nineteen half-brothers).
 But when the thirteen-year-old Ahmed I, Mustafa's older half-brother, was enthroned in 1603, he spared the life of Mustafa.
+Handan Sultan, mother of Ahmed I, was crucial to Mustafa's survival, as she convinced her son to spare his life.

 A factor in Mustafa's survival is the influence of Kösem Sultan (Ahmed's favorite consort), who may have wished to preempt the succession of Sultan Osman II, Ahmed's first-born son from another concubine.
 If Osman became Sultan, he would likely try to execute his half-brothers, the sons of Ahmed and Kösem.
-(This scenario later became a reality when Osman II executed his brother Mehmed in 1621.)
-However, the reports of foreign ambassadors suggest that Ahmed actually liked his brothers.
+(This scenario later became a reality when Osman II executed his half-brother Mehmed, the oldest son of Ahmed and Kösem, in 1621.)
+Furthermore, when Ahmed ascended the throne, Mustafa was the only possible heir.
+Had Ahmed executed him and then died sonless, the dynasty would have died out.
+However, the reports of foreign ambassadors suggest that Ahmed actually liked his half-brother: he had been on good terms with his older half-brother Şehzade Mahmud (full brother of Mustafa, executed by his father Mehmed III and his grandmother Safiye Sultan) and was shocked by his death, and also felt sympathy for Mustafa's very young age.

-Until Ahmed's death in 1617, Mustafa lived in the Old Palace, along with his mother, and grandmother Safiye Sultan.
+Mustafa lived at first in the Old Palace, along with his mother, and grandmother Safiye Sultan and later in the Kafes until Ahmed's death in 1617.